 This policy, together with the following, should be read alongside and in conjunction with other policies and statutory guidance regarding the safety and welfare of children.
-These together will make up the suite of policies to safeguard and promote the welfare of children in this school:
+These together will make up the suite of policies to safeguard and promote the welfare of children in this school

 - Accessibility Plan.

-- Anti-Bullying revised for 2021-2022
+- Anti-Bullying revised for 2022-2023 (LA template policy in the process of being revised).

 - Attendance Policy.

 - Behaviour Principles Written Statement.

 - Equality.

 - Central Record of Recruitment and Vetting Checks.

 - Complaints' Procedure Statement.

+- Cyber-bullying and Harmful online challenges.

-- E-Safety Policy (inc Cyber-bullying).
+- E-Safety Policy.

 - Freedom of Information.

 - Female Genital Mutilation (FGM) Guidance

 - Radicalisation Prevent Duty- (School's should have a Prevent Action Plan)

 - Health and Safety Disability Equality Action Plan.

 - Home-school Agreement Document.

-- Peer on Peer Abuse- Sexual violence and sexual harassment between children in schools and colleges, and response to 'upskirting'.
+- Child on Child Abuse- Sexual violence and sexual harassment and response to 'upskirting'.

 - Physical intervention/positive handling.

 - Register of Pupil Attendance.

 - School Access Policy.

 - School Behaviour.

-- Knife Crime Guidance 2019 (cross authority and in the process of being revised for September 2021).
+- Knife Crime Guidance 2021 (cross authority and in the process of being revised for September 2022).

-- New: Relationships, Sex and Health Education (KCSiE 2020 Paragraph 94).
+- Relationships, Sex and Health Education (KCSiE paragraphs 130 and 131).

-- New: Mental and Physical Health (KCSiE Part One paragraph 4 paragraphs 34 to 40 and paragraphs 113 to 116).
+- Mental and Physical Health (KCSiE 2022 paragraphs 20, 45 to 47, 164, 170, 170 to 180).

 - Special Educational Needs.

 - CRB Use of Reasonable Force Policy/ Guidance.

 - Staff Behaviour (Code of Conduct policy).

 - Staff Discipline Conduct and Grievance (procedures for addressing).

 - School information published on a website.

 - Visitors and VIP Policy.

 - Whistle Blowing Policy.

-- Guidance for NSPCC helpline and usage (KCSiE 2021 paragraph 77; when to call the police guidance from the NSPCC).
+- Guidance for NSPCC helpline and usage (KCSiE 2022 paragraph 77; when to call the police guidance from the NSPCC).